 A few of these, like Greece and Malta, are not in my book because it would take some work to get a half-price life if you’re not coming from a very expensive place like London or San Francisco.
 It could be done though in the right location within the country, one not already mobbed with expats.

 A few countries have tweaked their visa requirements along with the Covid changes and one positive that has come out of that is for Thailand.
 This country formerly full of nomads doing visa runs has, for now, announced plans to allow foreigners to stay longer before they have to renew their visa.
+We’re not holding our breath that this will last, however.

 Currency fluctuations always impact the cost of living, of course, and for now, that is favoring those earning dollars or euros almost anywhere on the globe.
 Most currencies have dropped against the greenback over the past year, at least slightly, and some cheap destinations have gotten even cheaper for remote workers and online business owners.
+Argentina and Turkey are at historically low levels for people coming in with hard currency in their pockets.

 The Absolute Cheapest Places to Live in the World